Does provable absence of barren plateaus imply classical simulability?: Caveats and future directions

 Second, we highlight the fact that being able to classically simulate and train a model without the need for expensive computational resources could be extremely useful.
 In particular, it is well known that there exist problems where one can classically train a variational state by minimizing some expectation value, but sampling from such a state on a classical computer is prohibitively expensive (such as in certain optimization problems or generative modeling tasks)~\cite{medvidovic2021classical,diez2023quantum,hadfield2018quantum,sreedhar2022quantum,krovi2022average, farhi2016quantum} or may not be supported by the particular simulation algorithm.
 Similarly, one can envision tasks where the goal is to variationally prepare some state for a quantum sensing task~\cite{endo2020variational,beckey2020variational,huerta2022inference}.
 Here, the ultimate goal is to obtain a metrological advantage rather than a computational one, meaning that classical simulations could be beneficial to save precious quantum resources.
 This paves the way for finding tasks where one ultimately cares about being able to prepare or sample from a state, as here one can train the parameters on a classical computer, transfer them to a quantum device (e.g., via Refs.~\cite{ran2020encoding,rudolph2022decomposition}), and perform additional operations and measurements therein.

-Third, and as discussed in the Appendix, there appears to be no `one simulation algorithm' to rule them all, as we have found that different loss functions require different simulation algorithms.
+Third, and as discussed in the Supplemental Information, there appears to be no `one simulation algorithm' to rule them all, as we have found that different loss functions require different simulation algorithms.
 Hence, given some barren plateau-free model, we envision that asking the question `\textit{How can we simulate this loss?}' will lead us to new data-driven and quantum-inspired simulation algorithms.
 In the same line of thought, we think that our quest to better understand what makes an initial state well-aligned with the relevant subspaces, and thus a barren plateau-free loss, can allow us to uncover what are the true resources that make a loss function more difficult to simulate, but also more concentrated.
+For instance, the recent work of~\cite{tindall2024confinement} studied why certain quantum experiments~\cite{kim2023evidence} could be efficiently simulated via tensor networks~\cite{tindall2023efficient}.
+Therein, the authors showed that the dynamics generated by the quantum circuit ultimately live in a small (identifiable) subspace.
 In parallel, as most classical algorithms will have their limits where they particularly excel or perform poorly, it may also turn out that quantum methods where one runs the circuit on the device could still provide the most flexible `catch all' simulation method.